|Principles Of Execution - The CPU|

 The real complexity of any computer system resides in the processor, but do you know how it works?
-It isn't difficult - just a matter of "fetch" and "execute".
+I mean how it really works?
+How does the code that you write turn into something that does something?
+When you know how, it's not magic - just a matter of "fetch" and "execute".

 The processor is the computer